The plants

 Outdoor-grown cuttings:

-• Generally have a few ripped, damage, or browning leaves from wildlife and weather.
+• Generally have a few ripped, damaged, or browning leaves from wildlife and weather.

 • May have the odd aphid or other hitchhiker from outdoors (although I always inspect and clean them before sending!).